 How A Choreographer Sees Art In A New Way, Through Dance

 Professor of Dance, Dana Tai Soon Burgess was recently featured in the Washington Post's article, "How a choreographer sees art in a new way, through dance."
-Burgess, the National Portrait Gallery's first choreographer in residence, is currently working on creating a dance based on the exhibition "One Life: Sylvia Plath," which his troupe will perform on December 7th and 10th.
+Burgess, the National Portrait Gallery's first choreographer in residence, worked on creating a dance based on the exhibition "One Life: Sylvia Plath," which his troupe performed on December 7th and 10th.
 National Portrait Gallery Director Kim Sajet describes Burgess as a "treasure" and says, "Our goal is to bring a sense of emotion about who we are as humans into the Portrait Gallery."

 WHAT OUR ALUMNI ARE DOING

 Courage in journalism: Corcoran alumna honored for her visual storytelling

 Zoeann Murphy (CORC MA ’14) doesn’t shy away from intense situations.
 In fact, she heads right for them.

 Over the last 16 years as a photographer and video journalist, she’s traveled across the U.S. and to more than 20 countries capturing images and stories that focus on humanitarian and environmental crises, and, often times, breaking news.
 Read more.